mikaelvesavuori/figmagic/README.md

 _How a Figmagic project could be structured with elements_

-### What you should know before using Element Sync
+### Element Sync is still experimental!
+Caveats, issues and gotchas

 First and foremost: